We’ve all heard the saying in the newspaper industry, “If it bleeds, it leads.”

 7. Be Brief

 One last thing.

 Keep it simple.
 There is no reason for your subject lines to extend into two lines.
 People do not read that far, plain and simple.
 In fact, some research suggests that the reader tends to absorb the first three and last three words in the title of something.
 So be it a subject line or headline, supposedly the optimal length is six words.
 That’s not always possible but it’s worth trying to keep it as succinct as possible.

 There is a lot of research out there when it comes to creating effective subject lines.
 But some combination of techniques seems to be the most effective.
 Lenka Istvanova of Koozai Marketing came up with this formula for headlines while she was studying which headlines get the most clicks.

 Number + Adjective + Keyword +Rationale + Promise = Ultimate Headline

 While like all good things, this shouldn’t be overused, the formula is a good one if you’re stuck trying to come up with a subject line.

 Just remember, your subject line should make someone want to read your email copy and then drive them towards your content.
-If you don’t like your subject than neither will they.
+If you don’t like your subject line then neither will they.